 Microgreens update

-As you’ve probably heard me say a few times, I’ve been growing microgreens for the first time this winter.
-It is so much fun and a great way to eat healthy greens that I’ve grown myself when I can’t garden outdoors.
+I’ve been growing microgreens for the first time this winter.
+It’s so much fun and a great way to eat healthy greens that I’ve grown myself indoors.

-I wanted to give you an update so you could hear what I’ve learned since the last time I wrote about this.
+I wanted to give you an update to hear what I’ve learned since the last time I wrote about this.

 But first, in case you’re sitting there saying, “microgreens?
 What in the world are those?,” I really should explain.

 You know how some folks sprout seeds in water?
 Well, this is like sprouting seeds, only in potting mix rather than in water.
-I first became interested in trying them after interviewing a gentleman who’s been doing this for years for one of my garden columns.
+I first became interested in trying them after interviewing a gentleman who’s been doing this for years.

 With microgreens, you get more to eat because you let them grow a bit longer than you would with sprouts. (the only exception to this is with sunflower seeds because you want to harvest them before they develop their hairy, bitter true leaves)